twopin/CAMP/README.md

 ### Requirement

+Trained and tested on a linux server with GeForce GTX 1080 and the running environment is as follows:
 Python2.7, Keras=2.0.8, Tensorflow=1.2.1, RDKit (data preprocessing), CUDA (GPU computation)

 ### Running CAMP

-1. To test the code, use the test data with the command `python -u train_CAMP.py ./sample_data` for multi-objective prediction tasks or `python -u train_CAMP_binary.py ./sample_data` for binary prediction task.
+1. To predict with our example code, use the test data with the command `python -u predict_CAMP.py`.
 2. To reproduce the data described in the paper, please refer to the instructuion in "Data curation".

 ### Data curation